Fig 1. Cellular slime mold life cycle.

 Cellular slime molds

 The second group of slime molds are the cellular slime molds of the phylum Acrasiomycota, of which about 65 species are known.
-These spend most of their lives as separate amoeboid cells; however, upon the release of a chemical signal, the individual cells aggregate into a great swarm (see Figure 1).
+These spend most of their lives as separate amoeboid cells; however, upon the release of a chemical signal, the individual cells aggregate into a great swarm (Fig 1).
 Up to 125,000 individual cells aggregate and flow together, forming a multicellular mass called a pseudoplasmodium that resembles a slug and crawls about ingesting food in the same way as a plasmodial slime mold, before settling in a location with acceptable warmth and brightness.
 Each of the spores released from a fruiting body develops becomes a single amoeboid cell, feeding individually until starving cells release a chemical signal that causes them to aggregate into a new pseudoplasmodium, and the process is repeated.
 In sexual reproduction, two haploid amoeboid cells fuse, then engulf surrounding amoeboids to form a single organism called a macrocyst.
 The macrocyst then undergoes meiosis and mitosis and releases haploid individuals.

 Cellular slime molds are of great interest to cell and developmental biologists because they provide a comparatively simple and easily manipulated system for understanding how cells interact to generate a multicellular organism.
 There are two groups of cellular slime molds, the Dictyostelida and the Acrasida, which may not be closely related to each other.